Aspy Engineer: Early career

 In 1931, Engineer entered the Royal Air Force College Cranwell.
 At Cranwell, he was awarded the Grove's Memorial Flying prize for the best all-round pilot during his term.
 He was commissioned as a pilot and joined the newly formed No. 1 Squadron IAF.
 The No. 1 Squadron had only one flight and was then stationed in Drigh Road, Karachi.
 The flight was equipped with four Westland Wapiti biplanes.

 As part of the 'A' flight of the squadron, Engineer flew a Westland Wapiti and saw action in the Waziristan campaign (1936–1939).
-In 1938, for action against the tribals, he became the first IAF Officer to be mentioned in dispatches.
+In 1938, for action against the tribals, he became the first IAF officer to be mentioned in dispatches.
 In July 1938, three flights of the No. 1 Squadron IAF were formed and Engineer took command of the flight.
 He was one of the three flying officers of the three flights of No. 1 Squadron, the other two being Subroto Mukerjee and Karun Krishna Majumdar.

 World War II

 In 1941, the No. 2 Squadron IAF was formed at Peshawar under the command of Squadron Leader A B Awan.
-Engineer was one among seven pilots to be deputed to form the squadron and served as the Squadron Adjutant.
+Engineer was one among seven pilots to be deputed to form the squadron and served as the squadron adjutant.
 In June 1941, he was promoted to the acting rank of Squadron Leader and took over as the Commanding Officer of No. 2 Squadron.
-The squadron converted from Wapitis to the Hawker Audax in September, and later to Westland Lysander, under him.
+The squadron converted from Wapitis to the Hawker Audax in September, and later to the Westland Lysander, under him.
 Engineer led the squadron in operations in the Tochi Valley.
 In December 1942, Engineer was mentioned in dispatches for the second time and awarded the Distinguished Flying Cross for distinguished services in Waziristan.
 In late 1942, he relinquished command of No. 2 Squadron, handing over to Squadron Leader Habib Ullah Khan.
-He subsequently tenanted staff appointments at Air Headquarters.
+He subsequently held staff appointments at Air Headquarters.

 In December 1944, he was promoted to the acting rank of Wing Commander and took command of Air Force Station Kohat from Subroto Mukerjee.
 After commanding the airbase for over a year, Engineer was selected to attend the RAF Staff College, Bracknell.
-On his return to India in November 1946, he was promoted to the acting rank of Group Captain and then moved to Air HQ as the Air Officer-in-charge Administration (AOA).
+On his return to India in November 1946, he was promoted to the acting rank of Group Captain and then moved to Air HQ as the Air Officer-in-Charge Administration (AOA).